Skip to content

 Pearl Dion (Gwynyth Walsh)

-• One of the worst gross technical goofs is that the passenger cabin used was not from a Boeing 767, which has a 2-3-2 seating arrangement in economy class.
-The movie most likely used an existing Boeing 747 mock cabin, based on the lateral panels, the shape of the overhead bins, the exit doors design and the 3-4-3 seating arrangement in economy class.
+One of the worst gross technical goofs is that the passenger cabin used was not from a Boeing 767, which has a 2-3-2 seating arrangement in economy class.
+The movie most likely used an existing Boeing 747 mock cabin, based on the shape of the lateral panels and overhead bins, the design of the exit doors and the 3-4-3 seating arrangement in economy class.

-• This would also explain why there are no middle seats in First Class: because on a regular Boeing 747 arrangement (as the cabin becomes narrower and narrower) there are no seats in First Class either at the very front of the plane or on the upper deck.
+This would also explain why there are no middle seats in First Class: on a regular Boeing 747 arrangement (as the cabin becomes narrower and narrower) there are no middle seats in First Class either at the very front of the plane or on the upper deck.

-• The landing sequence shows from the cockpit a black strip with no markings, however the exterior sequences show the B767 on a light gray runway with strips as a fully equipped runway.
+The landing sequence shows from the cockpit a black strip with no markings, however the exterior sequences show the B767 on a light gray runway with the same marks as an open runway.

 Now here is some trivia comparing the real event and the recreation.

-• The real flight 143 made an intermediate stop at Ottawa, Ontario.
-AC143 left with 24 minutes of delay, because of the fuel gauge failure.
-But because of a shorter layover at Ottawa and a higher cruising altitude, the flight would have arrived 7 minutes early at Edmonton.
+The real flight 143 made an intermediate stop in Ottawa, Ontario.
+AC143 left 24 minutes late due to the fuel gauge failure.
+But because of a shorter stopover in Ottawa and a higher cruising altitude, the flight would have arrived 7 minutes early in Edmonton.

-• The movie shows the flight leaving in the morning or afternoon.
-The real event happened in the evening, with still some daylight, and Flight 143 touched down at Gimli at 8:38PM.
+The movie shows the flight leaving in the morning or afternoon.
+The real event happened in the evening and flight 143 touched down at Gimli at 8:38PM, shortly before sunset.

 Did you ever notice that…?

-• The real-life Bob Pearson appears in a cameo, in one of the first scenes!
-He is the instructor who tells the grumpy test pilots that what they just experienced in the simulator is not fake… but it’s real!
-Incredibly close to reality.
+The real-life Bob Pearson appears in one of the first scenes.
+He is the instructor who tells the grumpy test pilots that what they just experienced in the simulator is not fake… but it’s real.

 The aircraft